 2. The Right Tone Zone

 So, why worry about tone?
 Because it links directly with everything.
 Tone will define your attitude, whether or not you use jargon, what words you use … everything!
-So, long story short—find the right tone.
+So—to make a short story long—find the right tone for clients.

 3. Writing Ethically

-In advertising, audiences vary greatly, depending on which clients are active.
+In advertising, audiences vary greatly.
 With that variance comes the need to write ethically; meaning our words need to be true, helpful and inoffensive.
 That’s why we research before we start projects.
-For this ethics lesson, let’s focus on inoffensive language, as it is a popular topic of discussion these days.
-It’s important to not offend your audience in advertising, either intentionally or unintentionally.
-Consider: Hearing impaired or deaf?
-Being inclusive isn’t hard, but you have to know the difference between these words and what they mean.
+It’s so important to not offend your audience in advertising, either intentionally or unintentionally.
+Do you say hearing impaired or deaf?
+That's a very important conversation to those who are deaf.
+Being inclusive isn’t hard, but you have to know the difference between these words and what they mean in respect to the people who are inclusive of them.
 Gender-neutrality can spare you some time as well.
-Humankind, doctor, police officer, nurse, chair, home maker; not mankind, lady doctor, policeman, male nurse, chairman, house wife.
+Humankind, doctor, police officer, nurse, chair, home maker; not mankind, lady doctor, policeman, male nurse, chairman, housewife.
 For clarity on certain issues, refer to your stylebook—The Associated Press, for example.

 There are so many more technical writing lessons on coherency, punctuation, word usage and more.
 But I’ll leave those for you to find.
 Just know that the advertising world is constantly adapting, so make sure your writing principles are up-to-date.
 Link up with professionals that have the cognizance you desire.
 And as always, Designsensory is here to help anyone with questions about advertising in any context.
 Go use those new skills!